predictive-clinical-neuroscience/PCNportal/client/assets/howto.md

 - Enter the email address where you would like to receive your results.
 - Press _Submit_.
 Congratulations!
 - Wait a moment to receive your session ID and feedback on how well your data matches the template.
+- If your data is formatted correctly, you will see a green box to signal that your computation request has been sent.

 **What happens next?**